 Data sets can have any name, but for convenience they should end in ".mop", ".dat", or ".arc" Examples of valid data set names are: H2O.mop, water.mop, water.dat, water.arc, "water dimer.mop".
 Other names can be used, such as water.mopac, water.archive.
 If suffixes other than ".mop", ".dat", or ".arc" are used, then the resulting files may have names other than those desired.

-This is the recommended sequence for getting MOPAC up and running on a Windows XP platform.
-It will install the license key and set up the association of MOPAC2007 with the data set in one step.
+This is the recommended sequence for getting MOPAC up and running on a Windows platform.
+It will install the license key and set up the association of MOPAC2016 with the data set in one step.

 In Windows Explorer, navigate to the file, and right-click on it.
 Use "Open with" and browse to C:\Program files\mopac.
-Select MOPAC2009.exe and click on "open".
-If you want to, put a check in "always use this program to open this kind of file" to associate files ending in ".mop" with MOPAC2009, then click on "ok".
-MOPAC2009 will start by displaying the End User License Agreement.
-After reviewing it, if it is acceptable, type " yes" (with the extra space) when prompted.
+Select MOPAC2016.exe and click on "open".
+If you want to, put a check in "always use this program to open this kind of file" to associate files ending in ".mop" with MOPAC2016, then click on "ok".
+MOPAC2016 will start by displaying the End User License Agreement.
+After reviewing it, if it is acceptable, type "yes" when prompted.
 You will probably need to scroll down to see this part.
+If you hear a beep or ping sound, and you can't type "yes", then look for another window on the screen.
+This window might be behind the current window.
+Type "yes" in this other window and press th return key.

 In Windows systems, this is referred to as the "command prompt."
 Although running from the command prompt is straightforward, by preparing a suitable icon the ease of use of the command prompt can be improved.
 The steps involved in preparing the icon are as follows: